zhuoxx/code-for-VBPS-UASNs/README.md

 Software platform
 MATLAB 2019/2020
 # Content
-The folder Network performance with different packet arrival rates is provided to produuct Fig.5 and Fig.7;
+The folder Network performance with different packet arrival rates is provided to produce Fig.5 and Fig.7;
-The folder Network performance with different numbers of AUVs is provided to produuct Fig.6;
+The folder Network performance with different numbers of AUVs is provided to produce Fig.6;
-The folder Collision probability with vary packet sizes is provided to product Fig.8.
+The folder Collision probability with vary packet sizes is provided to produce Fig.8.